Whether for health or ethical reasons, going vegan doesn’t have to be as tough as you think…

 Wild & The Moon

-From organic cold-press juices and salads to crackers and coffees, everything on the menu is created by chefs and nutritionists.
+From organic cold-press juices and salads to crackers and coffees, chefs and nutritionists have created everything on the menu.
 It’s virtuous AND tasty, if a little pricey.

-8am-8pm weekdays; 10pm Friday and Saturday at Alserkal Avenue.
-10am-10pm weekdays; 12am weekends at Dubai Festival City. wildandthemoon.com
+8am-8pm weekdays; 10pm Friday and Saturday at Alserkal Avenue. wildandthemoon.com

 We know, Kababji Grill sounds like the least vegan restaurant ever, but the Lebanese eatery has a vegan menu filled with tasty, healthy dishes.

-Locations around Dubai, including Al Ghurair Centre, Business Bay, Dubai Marina, Mirdif and Motor City. kababji.com
+Locations around Dubai, including Al Ghurair Centre, Business Bay, Dubai Marina, Mall of the Emirates, Mirdif and Motor City. kababji.com

-This Italian cafe makes it easy for people following plant-based diets by offering them a separate menu.
-Choose from fresh soups, bruschetta and pasta, all guaranteed to be vegan.
+This Italian café makes it easy for people following plant-based diets by offering them a separate menu.
+Fresh soups, bruschetta and pasta are all guaranteed vegan.
 Read our (non-vegan) review to find out more about the chain’s newest branch.

 Because who doesn’t love a good pizza?
 Another one of our favourites in the city, Freedom Pizza not only offers vegan cheese and vegan sausages, but they do vegan ice cream sandwiches too!
 The restaurant also serves gluten-free bases, farm-fresh veggies, and the pizzas, which start from AED 25, are so tasty.
 Win!